javier-sanz/go-kafka-talk/README.md

 ![Autocommit issue](https://github.com/javier-sanz/go-kafka-talk/raw/master/autoCommit.png)

-but if you on the other hand on master the line should be straight
+but on the other hand if you are running master the line should be straight

 ![Manual commit](https://github.com/javier-sanz/go-kafka-talk/raw/master/manualCommit.png)